-Which side of the fence am I responsible for?
+Which side of the fence is mine?

 When there’s a storm and your fence panels come down, it can save you (and your neighbours) a lot of grief if you know which side of the fence you’re responsible for.
 Find out your obligations and keep things amicable with our guide.